James G. (Jim) Matlock, Ph.D.

 memories, Keil recognized that they presented a real phenomenon and

-agreed with Stevenson’s conclusion that “normal” explanations
+agreed with Stevenson’s conclusion that “normal”

-researchers, he is not confident that reincarnation is the best possible
+reincarnation researchers, he is not confident that reincarnation

-answer.
-Keil believes that birthmarks can be explained as maternal impressions
+is the best possible answer.
+Keil believes that birthmarks can be

-(a mother’s influence on her baby’s body in utero) and that
+baby’s body in utero) and that rather than remembering previous

-rather than remembering previous lives, the child subjects of these
+lives, the child subjects of these cases are somehow reaching out

-bundles” left by deceased persons (Keil, 2010b).
+persons (Keil, 2010b).

 Keil's publications on reincarnation are listed below.